materialscloud-org/big-map-archive/README.md

 where community members can privately share records (datasets) with entire communities.

 This version of BIG-MAP Archive should fulfill numerous requirements, including:
 - Users are not allowed to join or leave a community by themselves.
-Administrators are in charge of community membership.
+Administrators of BIG-MAP Archive are in charge of community membership.
-- Users can only share their records with the communities that they belong to.
+- Users are allowed to privately share a record with one of their communities.
-- Shared records are only accessible to the communities that they were shared with.
+- A shared record is accessible to all members of the community and only to those users.

 More details can be found below.